hbp-unibi/cinder/README.md

 	// Record the neuron state as CSV to cout
 	CSVRecorder recorder(std::cout);

-	// Use the NeuronController class to automatically abort the simulation
+	// Use the AutoController class to automatically abort the simulation
-	// once the neuron has settled to its resting state NeuronController controller;
+	// once the neuron has settled to its resting state AutoController controller;

 	// Assemble current source (here: two synapses) auto current_source = make_current_source(